 Forest Programs Manager Vice President of Field Operations

 Alliance for Chesapeake Bay West Coast Arborists

 Shannon Ramsay Walter Passmore

 Pete Smith, Arbor Day Foundation, Urban Forest Program Manager

-Skip Swenson, Forterra, Vice President
+Skip Swenson, Forterra, Vice President, Policy and Programming

-Gerry Gray, consultant, co-Chair of the Sustainable Urban Forest Coalition, former Executive Director of the Alliance for Community Trees
+Gerry Gray, consultant, Co-Chair of the Sustainable Urban Forest Coalition, former Executive Director of the Alliance for Community Trees